addania/coding/src/pages/Publish_your_Gatsby_site_to_GitHubpages.md

 > Scroll down to Github pages and change Source to Master branch.

-> Click on your github pages link: in my case: https://addania.github.io/test2/.
+> Click on your Github pages link: in my case: https://addania.github.io/test2/.
 You should see your website.
 Please note that sometimes you need to wait for couple of minutes (around 5 minutes) to see your website, most likely you will only see Gatsby welcome page

 > PLEASE NOTE

-we will use gh-pages branch to upload / download our code and we will use master branch to publish the website
+We will use gh-pages branch to upload / download our code and we will use master branch to publish the website

 > If you want to make changes to your code then you need to push it to the gh-pages branch.
 This will upload new version of your code to gh-pages branch but it will still not be however reflected in your published page
 ```